MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

 ```

 > [!IMPORTANT]
 > There are two important things to keep in mind here.
 First, make sure that your installer is located in an independent folder and that only files related to that installer are in the same folder.
-The converter copies all of the contents of that folder to the isolated Windows environment. <br> Secondly, if the dev center assigns an identity to your package that begins with a number, make sure that you also pass in the <i>-AppId</i> parameter, and use only the string suffix (after the period separator) as the value of that parameter.
+The converter copies all of the contents of that folder to the isolated Windows environment. <br> Secondly, if Partner Center assigns an identity to your package that begins with a number, make sure that you also pass in the <i>-AppId</i> parameter, and use only the string suffix (after the period separator) as the value of that parameter.

 **Video**